tobyndax/wheremypeepsat/README.md

 ### Mac
 Follow similar instructions as linux, but use homebrew instead for installation.

+To find the exact starting position in a sound or video file to millisecond can be tricky on Mac as QuickTime doesn't show ms in it's bidea bar.
+An alternative would be to use [iina](https://iina.io/).
+This can be installed with `brew install --cask iina`

 ### Windows
 Download this whole repository, which is most easily done under "Releases" found to the right on the github page.